github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 - Use a variable for the word `{% data variables.product.company_short %}` as we do in running copy: `{% raw %}{% data variables.product.prodname_dotcom %}{% endraw %}`
 - Describe UI elements consistently with written documentation.
 - Be flexible with word order when needed for clarity.
-  - For example, write "Screenshot of the Debug menu in {% data variables.product.prodname_vscode %}..." rather than "Screenshot of the {% data variables.product.prodname_vscode %} Debug menu...," to avoid multiple nouns in a row.
+  - For example, write "Screenshot of the Debug menu in {% data variables.product.prodname_vscode %}…" rather than "Screenshot of the {% data variables.product.prodname_vscode %} Debug menu…," to avoid multiple nouns in a row.

 ##### Examples